DhruvParashar246/Majority-RASP-Program/README.md

 Visualize with TorchLens:
 python load_and_visualize_with_torchlens.py

-**Results**
+### Results

-This repository contains two key visualizations that highlight the different levels of abstraction in a compiled transformer. file:///Users/ajayp/Desktop/Algoverse/MajorityProject/tracr_majority_graph.pdf file:///Users/ajayp/Desktop/Algoverse/MajorityProject/graph.gv.pdf
+This repository contains two key visualizations that highlight the different levels of abstraction in a compiled transformer.

+The Tracr diagram shows the high-level transformer layers, demonstrating the overall architecture derived from the RASP program.
+(tracr_majority_graph.pdf)

-The Tracr diagram (tracr_majority_graph.pdf) shows the high-level transformer layers, demonstrating the overall architecture derived from the RASP program.
-In contrast, the TorchLens diagram (torchlens_majority_graph.pdf) provides a fine-grained view of the same model's PyTorch computation graph, exposing all the sub-operations—like attention, softmax, and matrix multiplications—that implement the high-level logic.
+In contrast, the TorchLens diagram provides a fine-grained view of the same model's PyTorch computation graph, exposing all the sub-operations—like attention, softmax, and matrix multiplications—that implement the high-level logic.
+(graph.gv.pdf)

 Together, these visualizations offer a comprehensive look at how a high-level algorithm is translated into a low-level, executable neural network.